 For now, all but essential staff should continue to work from home.
 We are working to determine how to implement recent government guidance.

 We understand that staff are eager for clarity on when and how they can return to University buildings.
-A framework of principles and operational guidance for a safe return to on-site working is currently being tested in a pilot scheme with a number of departments, and will be revised to incorporate additional government guidance.
+A framework of principles and operational guidance for a safe return to on-site working is being developed.
+Please refer to the Return to On-site Working pages for more details.
 In the meantime, the safety of our staff is paramount.
 Staff should continue to work as they currently do, and current mechanisms for departments to agree increased activity in buildings remain in force for the timebeing.

-For more information about working from home, please see ‘I need to work remotely due to coronavirus.
-Is there technology available to support me?’ below and our Working From Home guide (single sign-on required).
+For more information about working from home, please see our Working From Home guide (single sign-on required).

 I am working remotely due to coronavirus.
 What technology is available to support me?